 From Manila or Cebu, you may take a flight to Dumaguete [DGT].
 Take a Sibulan-bound multicab from the highway just outside the airport.
-Walk towards Sibulan Ferry Terminal and board a fast craft to Liloan (fare ₱62).
+Walk towards Sibulan Ferry Terminal, and then board a fast craft to Liloan (fare ₱62).

 From Liloan, hop on a trike or habal-habal to Bato Terminal (fare ₱25).
-From Bato Terminal, board a Ceres Bus to Cebu via Barili and get off at Moalboal bus stop.
+From Bato Terminal, board a Ceres Bus to Cebu via Barili, and then get off at Moalboal bus stop.

 Via Dumaguete (Tampi-Bato)

 Take a Ro-Ro boat or Ferry to Bato.
-Walk towards to Bato Terminal from Bato Port and board a bus to Moalboal.
+Walk towards to Bato Terminal from Bato Port, and then board a bus to Moalboal.

-A beach camp along Basdaku white beach is perfectly great.
-Sleeping on the sand with easy access to the beach is something every backpacker dreamed of.
+A beach camp along Basdaku white beach is a great experience.
+Sleeping on the sand with easy access to the beach is something every backpacker dreams of.
 However, access to fresh water is a bit of a challenge.

 Turtle Bay Dive Resort – Turtle Bay Dive Resort is a premium accommodation near Panagsama Beach.
-Its location is quite isolated thus giving the resort guests an exclusive feel.
-A short strip of beach fronting it are used by resort guests only.
+Its location is quite isolated, thus giving the resort guests an exclusive feel.
+A short beach strip fronting it is exclusive for those who are checked in.
 Turtle Bay is also manned with PADI-certified instructors for your diving needs.
 The well-landscaped resort also houses a nice pool.

-Marcosas Cottages Resort – Marcosas offers rooms and suites equipped with amenities for guests’ comfort.
-Being located along Panagsama Beach, the resort has easy access to food and entertainments spots.
+Marcosas Cottages Resort – Marcosas offers rooms and suites equipped with amenities that cater utmost comfort.
+Being located along Panagsama Beach, the resort has easy access to food and entertainment spots.
 It has a nice pool too.